Wild boar: Status in Great Britain

-Wild boars were apparently already becoming rare by the 11th century; a 1087 forestry law enacted by William the Conqueror punished through blinding the unlawful killing of a boar.
-Charles I attempted to reintroduce the species into the New Forest, though this population was exterminated during the Civil War.
+By the 11th century, wild boars were apparently already becoming rare in Britain.
+A 1087 forestry law enacted by William the Conqueror punished through blinding the unlawful killing of a boar.
+Charles I attempted to reintroduce the species into the New Forest, but this population was exterminated in the 17th century during the English Civil War.
 Between their medieval extinction and the 1980s, when wild boar farming began, only a handful of captive wild boar, imported from the continent, were present in Britain.
 Occasional escapes of wild boar from wildlife parks have occurred as early as the 1970s, but since the early 1990s significant populations have re-established themselves after escapes from farms, the number of which has increased as the demand for meat from the species has grown.
 A 1998 MAFF (now DEFRA) study on wild boar living wild in Britain confirmed the presence of two populations of wild boar living in Britain; one in Kent/East Sussex and another in Dorset.

 Another DEFRA report, in February 2008, confirmed the existence of these two sites as 'established breeding areas' and identified a third in Gloucestershire/Herefordshire; in the Forest of Dean/Ross on Wye area.
 A 'new breeding population' was also identified in Devon.
 There is another significant population in Dumfries and Galloway.
 Populations estimates were as follows: